lsandini/cgmsim-site/docs/operate/insulin.md

 ## Announcements

 When logging the injection in Careportal, select "Announcement" in the drop-down list.
-Again, check "Sensor", under Glucose Reading, so that the entry will be superimposed with the SGV curve. **The syntax for the entry is important, as CGMSIM is not very error-tolerant.
-The most important are the 3 first letters and a blank space before the dose (in numbers)**
+Again, check "Sensor", under Glucose Reading, so that the entry will be superimposed with the SGV curve.

+**The syntax for the entry is important, as CGMSIM is not very error-tolerant.
+The most important are the 3 first letters and a blank space before the dose (in numbers).
+The first letter can either be upper, or lower case**

 !!! warning "Mind the spelling and syntax !"
     In the "notes" field, please write down the selected insulin first, and then the number of units, separated by a **single empty space**: